Jul

 2000 Meters to Avdiivka, by Mstyslav Chernov (Ukraine)

-A Ukrainian platoon’s mission: to cross a heavily fortified stretch of forest to liberate a strategic village from Russian forces.
-A journalist joins them, documenting both destruction and the uncertainty surrounding the war’s end.
+A Ukrainian platoon attempts to cross a heavily fortified forest to liberate a strategic village from Russian forces.
+Embedded with them is a journalist, documenting destruction on the front lines—and the uncertainty of how, or when, the war might end.

 Venue: Kino Meeting Point – 8:30PM